OpsLevel/kubectl-opslevel/Readme.md

         <img src="https://badgen.net/badge/Dependabot/enabled/green?icon=dependabot" /></a>
 </p>

-`kubectl-opslevel` is a command line tool that enables you to import & reconcile services to your [OpsLevel account](https://www.opslevel.com/) from your Kubernetes clusters.
-You can also run this tool inside your kubernetes cluster as a job to reconcile the data with your OpsLevel account perodically.
+`kubectl-opslevel` is a command line tool that enables you to import & reconcile services with [OpsLevel](https://www.opslevel.com/) from your Kubernetes clusters.
+You can also run this tool inside your kubernetes cluster as a job to reconcile the data with OpsLevel perodically.
 If you opt for this please read our [service aliases](#aliases) section as we use these to properly find and reconcile the data so it is important you choose something unique.

 ### Quickstart